Tanah Merah, Queensland: Education

 There are no schools in Tanah Merah.
-The nearest primary schools are Loganholme State School in neighbouring Loganholme to the south and Shailer Park State School and Kimberley Park State School, both in neighbouring Shailer Park to the north.
-The nearest secondary school is Shailer Park State High School in Shailer Park.
+The nearest government primary schools are Loganholme State School in neighbouring Loganholme to the south and Shailer Park State School and Kimberley Park State School, both in neighbouring Shailer Park to the north.
+The nearest government secondary school is Shailer Park State High School in Shailer Park.

+Amenities

+Tanah Merah Shopping Plaza is on the north-east corner of Sambit Street and Tansey Drive (27.6774°S 153.1751°E).

+There are a number of parks in the area: